Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/learn/tutorial/1_setting-up-jac-cloud.md

 ```
 - **First time only**: The first time you start the mongodb, do the following two quick steps
     - Run the command `mongosh` in another terminal to open the mongo shell.
-    - In the mongo shell, run the following command to initiate the replica set:
+    - In the mongo shell, run the following command to initiate the replica set.
+This command will initiate the replica set with the default configuration.
+Feel free to learn more about mongodb replica set [here](https://docs.mongodb.com/manual/tutorial/deploy-replica-set/).
     ```bash
     rs.initiate({_id: "my-rs", members: [{_id: 0, host: "localhost"}]})
     ```
-    This command will initiate the replica set with the default configuration.
-You can customize the configuration as needed.
+    We should see the following output:
+    ```
+    { ok: 1 }
+    ```
-    - Run `Exit` to exit the mongo shell.
+    - Run `exit` to exit the mongo shell.

-Additional setup instructions can be found [here](https://docs.mongodb.com/manual/tutorial/deploy-replica-set/).
+You have successfully set up a running MongoDB service our application can use as the database.

 ## Installing your VSCode Extension
 To make your development experience easier, you should install the jac extension for Visual Studio Code.
 This extension provides syntax highlighting, code snippets, and other features to help you write Jac Cloud code more efficiently.
 You can install the extension from the Visual Studio Code marketplace [here](https://marketplace.visualstudio.com/items?itemName=jaseci-labs.jaclang-extension).